Online Stochastic Matching: New Algorithms and Bounds: Preliminaries and technical challenges.

-\textbf{Asymptotic assumption and notation.} We will always assume $n$ is large and analyze algorithms as $n$ goes to infinity: e.g., if $x \leq 1 - (1-2/n)^n$, we will just write this as ``$x \leq 1 - 1/e^2$'' instead of the more-accurate ``$x \leq 1 - 1/e^2 + o(1)$''.
+\textbf{Asymptotic assumption and notation.} We will always assume $n$ is large and analyze algorithms as $n$ goes to infinity: e.g., if $x \leq 1 - (1-2/n)^n$, we will just write this as ``$x \leq 1 - 1/\euler^2$'' instead of the more-accurate ``$x \leq 1 - 1/\euler^2 + o(1)$''.
 These suppressed $o(1)$ terms will subtract at most $o(1)$ from our competitive ratios.
+Note the we use $\euler$ for Euler's constant in contrast with $e$ which denotes an edge.
+Throughout, we use ``$\WS$'' to refer to the worst case instance for various algorithms.

-Another fact to note is that the \textbf{competitive ratio} is defined slightly differently than usual for this set of problems (Similar to notation used in \cite{mehtaBook}).
+\textbf{Competitive ratio.} The \textit{competitive ratio} is defined slightly differently than usual for this set of problems (similar to the notation used in \cite{mehtaBook}).
 In particular, it is defined as $\frac{\mathbb{E}[\ALG]}{\mathbb{E}[\OPT]}$.
+Here, $\mathbb{E}[\ALG]$ is the expected performance of our online algorithm with respect to the random online vertex arrivals and any internal randomness the algorithm may use; and for the stochastic rewards variant the random edge realizations, arrival sequence and internal randomness of the algorithm.
+Similarly, $\mathbb{E}[\OPT]$ is the expected performance of an optimal offline matching algorithm which knows the random vertex arrivals in advance.
+In the case of stochastic rewards, we compare to an optimal offline stochastic matching algorithm which can probe edges in any order, but does not know the outcomes of these probes and can only probe one neighbor of each vertex from the ``online'' partition.

-Algorithms can be \textbf{adaptive} or \textbf{non-adaptive}.
-When $v$ arrives, an adaptive algorithm can modify its online actions based on the realization of the online vertices thus far, but a non-adaptive algorithm has to specify all of its actions before the start of the online phase.
-Throughout, we use ``$\WS$'' to refer to the worst case instance for various algorithms.
+\textbf{Adaptivity.} Algorithms can be \textit{adaptive} or \textit{non-adaptive}.
+When $v$ arrives, an adaptive algorithm can modify its online actions based on the realization of the online vertices (and edges in the stochastic rewards model) thus far, but a non-adaptive algorithm has to specify all of its actions before the start of the online phase.